Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Cooler, more comfortable weather – October finally brings relief from the summer heat.
 Average highs drop to around 85°F, and mornings and evenings can feel genuinely comfortable.
 After months of brutal Florida summer, this is a very welcome change!

-• Mickey’s Not-So-Scary Halloween Party – This is one of Disney’s most beloved ticketed events, running on select nights throughout October.
+• Mickey’s Not-So-Scary Halloween Party – This is one of Disney’s most beloved ticketed events, running on select nights through October 31.
 Trick-or-treating, the Halloween parade, special fireworks, character meet-and-greets in costume — it’s a truly unique Disney experience.
 If Halloween at Disney is on your bucket list, October is the month to do it.

 • Epcot’s Food & Wine Festival – The Food & Wine Festival is in full swing all month long, making Epcot especially exciting to visit.
-Food booths, live music, the Wine & Dine Half Marathon, and festival merchandise make this one of the most popular times to visit Epcot all year.
+Food booths, live music, the Wine & Dine Half Marathon weekend (October 22-25), and festival merchandise make this one of the most popular times to visit Epcot all year.

 • Rain begins to taper off – October marks the tail end of Florida’s rainy season.
 Afternoon storms become less frequent than in the peak summer months, making for more predictable park days.

-• Halloween atmosphere throughout the resort – Even outside of party nights, the Halloween season creates a magical atmosphere across all of Disney World… especially at Magic Kingdom — special decorations, seasonal food and merchandise, and that unmistakable fall feeling.
+• Halloween atmosphere throughout the resort – Even outside of party nights, the Halloween season creates a magical atmosphere across all of Disney World, especially at Magic Kingdom.
+Special decorations, seasonal food and merchandise, and that unmistakable fall feeling make the whole resort feel extra special.

 Cons to visiting Disney World in October: